 Milton Business Park

-Milton Park is one of Europe’s largest multi-use business parks (2.7million sq ft), home to 250 companies and 9,500 people.
-There are world class health, education and research facilities on the door step and some of the world’s most exciting companies on Milton Park itself.
-Milton Park is managed by MEPC which has contracted Vectos to implement and manage a holistic approach to travel planning and reduce single occupancy vehicles at the Park.
+Milton Park is one of Europe’s largest business parks (2.7 million sq ft), home to 250 companies and 9,500 people.
+It is managed by MEPC, which has engaged Vectos to implement and manage a holistic travel planning approach and reduce single occupancy vehicles.

-As Milton Park continues to grow and expand, it is redoubling it efforts to further reduce single occupancy car trips and the ensuing congestion which threatens economic growth, air quality and wellbeing for Park occupiers and nearby residents.
-The Park’s location in rural Oxfordshire and historical car-centric bias pose challenges to changing behaviour as many companies and individuals choose to work here precisely because it’s on major road routes and car parking provision is free to the end user.
+As the Park expands, it’s redoubling efforts to reduce single occupancy car trips and congestion which threatens economic growth, air quality and wellbeing.
+The Park’s rural and car-centric bias pose challenges as its desirability stems from major road route proximity and free parking.

-Vectos’ Veronica Reynolds is the Specialist Travel Advisor (STA) implementing evidence-based behaviour change initiatives to change the social norm to make sustainable travel, cycling and car sharing the modes that people aspire to use and achieve a measurable modal shift.
-She is also working with external stakeholders such as highways’ teams, bus and rail companies and cycling groups to lobby for continued improvements to local services and infrastructure.
+Vectos’ Veronica Reynolds is the Specialist Travel Advisor (STA) implementing evidence-based behaviour change initiatives to change social norms to make sustainable travel, cycling and car sharing the modes that people aspire to use and achieve a measurable modal shift.
+She is also lobbying for improvements to local services and infrastructure.

 The benchmarking survey of 2060 occupiers revealed a huge potential for effecting change, with many willing to consider lift sharing and many living within an easy cycling distance of the Park.
 A travel campaign, promoting lift sharing, cycling and public transit use will use incentives, competitions and personalised travel planning to encourage people out of their cars.